|M.S. Program||Academic & Research Advisors||ECE Areas of Study|

 The Ph.D. program is full-time only, with a minimum of 9 credit hours per semester.
 Students must maintain continuous program involvement and enrollment unless granted an official leave of absence.
 It requires completion of at least 90 semester hours of graduate study and concluding an original investigation that is formalized in an approved thesis.
 As final evidence of preparation for this degree, the candidate must pass a public oral presentation and submit the approved thesis to the office of Graduate and Postdoctoral Studies.
 Each student is also required to complete 6 semesters of grading as part of their coursework and the seminar class, ELEC 699.
 See Section II, “Administration” under “Departmental Responsibilities” for more information.
 A 3.0 GPA (B) must be maintained in major and minor coursework.
 Only courses in which a grade of B- or above is achieved will be counted towards the M.S./Ph.D. degrees.
 Students whose GPA falls below a 2.33 will be placed on academic probation by the university.
 Students whose GPA falls below a 3.0 will be placed on academic probation by the ECE Department.
 Visit ga.rice.edu for more information from General Announcements.

-Barring a written exemption from the Graduate Committee, the Ph.D from B.S. must be completed within 6 years of entering the M.S./Ph.D. program, and the Ph.D. from previous M.S. within 4 years.
+Barring a written exemption from the Graduate Committee, the Ph.D. from B.S. must be completed within 6 years of entering the M.S./Ph.D. program, and the Ph.D. from a previous M.S. within 4 years.

 ELEC 699 Seminar